+This course fulfills one semester of the fine arts requirement.
 This course introduces students to the world of visual and performing arts.
-Students will explore the arts by studying famous periods and works of art, drama, music, and architecture.
-The elements and principles of the arts will guide students in creating projects in these genres.
+Students explore the arts by studying famous periods and works of art, drama, music, and architecture.
+The elements and principles of the arts guide students in creating projects in these genres.